Blog / Marketing tips / 10 Holiday Email Marketing Ideas to Try This Year

 People are busy during the holiday season and rarely does anyone have the time to browse the web for hours to find the perfect gift.

 That’s where your email marketing skills come in.
 Take this opportunity to reach out to your customers and showcase your deals.

 Use the holiday email campaign ideas we compiled in this post and create effective promotions.
 Even if your emails stay unopened, you’re making a connection with your customers.

-So get busy, start mapping out your email marketing campaign strategy.
-We’ll give you a head start with our free holiday email templates with visuals—download them below.
+So get busy and start mapping out your email marketing campaign strategy.
+We’ll give you a head start—free holiday email templates with visuals—download them below.
 Happy holidays!

 This article was originally published in September 2015, it has since been updated.

 Una specializes in third-party logistics and knows Printful's Warehousing & Fulfillment services from A to Z. She enjoys digging deep into marketing psychology and developing her creative writing skills.

 Printful is a printing and dropshipping service with fulfillment centers located all over the world.
 We help people follow their passion and turn ideas into brands and products.

 Create unique products for yourself or start making money with your designs!Get started